junosapollo/drawable/README.md

 # drawable

-A local-first line-art reference copilot for character artists.
-The current implementation is a frontend vertical slice with a layered pressure-sensitive canvas, responsive professional workspace, local autosave/export, and deterministic procedural reference fixtures.
+A line-art reference copilot for character artists.

 ## Run the frontend